pelisova/online-library-app/README.md

 The background part of the application consists of 3 layers: Controller, Service and Repository.
 The database is MySql.
 Swagger documentation is integrated.
 Authentication and authorization was implemented using PassportModule.
-We used the Vue.js framework for the frontend application.
+Vue.js framework was used for the frontend application.
-GitHub account for backend and frontend application: https://github.com/pelisova
+GitHub account for backend and frontend application: https://github.com/pelisova.

 ## Installation